esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 1. **Tokenizer:** splits text into tokens that the model recognizes
 2. **Embedder:** converts each token into a fixed-sized vector that represents it.
 These vectors are the actual input for the Encoder.
-3. **Encoder** several neural layers that model the token-level interactions of the input sequence to enhance meaning representation
+3. **Encoder** several neural layers that model the token-level interactions of the input sequence to enhance meaning representation.
+The output of the encoder is a set of **H**idden layers, the vector representation of the ingested sequence.
-5. **Output Layer:** the final encoder layer contains arguably the best token-level representations that encode syntactic and semantic properties of each token, but this time each vector is contextualized within the specific sequence.
+5. **Output Layer:** the final encoder layer (which we depict as a sequence **H**'s in the figure) contains arguably the best token-level representations that encode syntactic and semantic properties of each token, but this time each vector is already contextualized with the  the specific sequence.
 6. *OPTIONAL* **Classifier Layer:** an additional classifier can be connected on top of the BERT token vectors which are used as features for performing a downstream task.
 This can be used to classify at the text level, for example sentiment analysis of a sentence, or at the token-level, for example Named Entity Recognition.

 ![BERT Architecture](fig/bert3.png)